 When you think about traveling in your new RV, are batteries the first thing to pop into your head?
 Of course not!
 You see yourself driving down the road less traveled, embarking on new adventures into the wild, parking your motorhome at a gorgeous site in the forest with mountains looming majestically in the background.
 You know, the good stuff.

-Why Do You Need A Special RV Battery?
+Why Do You Need A Special Battery?

 As you know, RVs are more than your typical automobile.
 They come equipped with bathrooms, kitchens, televisions, and many other “home” amenities.
 That means that a standard auto battery won’t cut it with a motorhome.
 Instead, you’ll need a battery that can provide long-lasting power and one that can support all your motorhome’s electrical needs.
+And most RV power devices require 12v power from the battery system.

 Amp-Hour Rating

 The amp-hour rating will inform you how much electric capacity that battery has.
 The amp-hour rating will tell you how much amperage your battery can provide for one hour.
-Most batteries will come with this rating displayed on it, so you won’t have to worry about calculating it yourself.
+Most batteries will come with this rating displayed on them, so you won’t have to worry about calculating it yourself.

 Required Maintenance